 When it comes to natural skin care products, there are a lot of ingredients that come to mind like beeswax, aloe vera, and shea butter.
-But there is another natural ingredient that isn’t as well known, but used just as often, for skincare: tallow.

 While it isn’t exactly the most appealing thing to think about putting on your skin, it has some incredible benefits and can be used in quite a few ways.